joycedelatorre/AutoTesting/README.md

 ### using node &amp; selenium

 #### Instructions:

-The task is to drive www.google.com and search for “little mamas filipino food austin” (I eat there so I know it’s good!:) )
+The task is to drive www.google.com and search for “little mamas filipino food austin”

 On the results page you should see the restaurant

-Click the “Website” button (with the automated test!)
+Click the “Website” button

 Then from the “About” section of the page extract the Address, Phone, and Hours and present them in a little report (could export to xls, csv, or anything)